Trusted Data Format: Overview

 The TDF Specification is based on a Trusted Data Object (TDO) which can be grouped together into a Trusted Data Collection (TDC).
 Each TDO consists of a data payload which can be associated with an unlimited number of metadata objects.
 The TDO supports the cryptographic binding of the metadata objects to the payload data object.
 In addition, both data and metadata objects can be associated with a block of encryption information which is used by any TDF consumer to decrypt the associated data or metadata if it had been encrypted.
 A TDC allows for additional metadata objects to apply to a set of TDOs.

 Implementations

 The United States Intelligence Community maintains the IC-TDF, which includes government-specific tagging requirements on top of the core TDF capabilities mentioned above, in an XML Data Encoding Specification.

-Virtru offers client-side email and file encryption based on the TDF.

 The United States Department of Defense uses TDF to implement the Department of Defense Discovery Metadata Specification (DDMS).